shiquanyang/shiquanyang.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student in the School of Computing and Information Systems (CIS) at The University of Melbourne, Australia.
 I received my M.S. degrees in Control Science and Engineering from Tsinghua University in 2015, B.S degrees in Control Science and Engineering from Beijing Jiaotong University in 2011.
 Before Ph.D., I have been a search algorithm engineer at Alibaba Group in Beijing for three years.
-My major research interests include dialogue system, natural language processing, deep learning and neuro-symbolic reasoning.
+My major research interests include dialogue systems, natural language processing, deep learning and neuro-symbolic reasoning.
 My dream is to develop machines that can read, think and talk like humans.

 I am currently looking for a postdoc position.

 Publications
 ======
+* **Shiquan Yang**, Rui Zhang, Sarah Erfani, Jey Han Lau.
+"An Interpretable Neuro-Symbolic Framework for Task-Oriented Dialogue Generation", to appear in Proceedings of The 60th Annual Meeting of the Association for Computational Linguistics (**ACL 2022**), long paper, ACL.
+* **Shiquan Yang**, Rui Zhang, Sarah Erfani, Jey Han Lau.
+"UniMF: A Unified Framework to Incorporate Multimodal Knowledge Bases into End-to-End Task-Oriented Dialogue Systems", in Proceedings of the 30th International Joint Conference on Artificial Intelligence (**IJCAI 2021**), full paper, Montreal, IJCAI.
+* **Shiquan Yang**, Rui Zhang, Sarah Erfani.
+"GraphDialog: Integrating Graph Knowledge into End-to-End Task-Oriented Dialogue Systems", in Proceedings of Conference on Empirical Methods in Natural Language Processing (**EMNLP 2020**), EMNLP, ACL.

 Education